 - 1. Based on this January 1, 2019 actuarial valuation, the funded percentage that will be reported on the 2019 Annual Funding Notice is 66.5%. - 2.
-The funded percentage based on the market value of assets is 62.1%, a decrease of 2.3% from 64.4% as of the prior year. - 3.
-The credit balance in the FSA as of December 31, 2018 was \$435.6 million, an increase of \$186.6 million from the prior year value of \$249.0 million.
+The funded percentage based on the market value of assets is 62.1%, a decrease of 2.3% from 64.4% as of the prior year.

 4. A 10-year projection of the Funding Standard Account based on this 2019 valuation, assuming the Plan will experience a market rate of return of 7.50% each year into the future, administrative expenses increase by 3.0% per year, all other experience emerges as projected, and with no plan amendments or changes to laws/regulations or other actuarial assumptions, indicates that credit balance (recognizing the five-year amortization extension) will remain positive.
 These projections are based on the Trustees' industry activity assumption (90 million hours).
-They also reflect the Applicable Percentage under the VBAR formula of 0.75% for 2019, 0.50% for 2020, and the average expected long-term Applicable Percentage of 0.84% for 2021 and later.
-The average expected long-term Applicable Percentage was developed based on stochastic projections as described in Section 4, Exhibit 8.
+They also reflect the Applicable Percentage under the VBAR formula of 0.75% for 2019, 0.50% for 2020, and the average expected long-term Applicable Percentage was developed based on stochastic projections as described in Section 4, Exhibit 8.